alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

     }
 ```

 When called, this function returns royalty recipient and amount, indifferent as to sale currency.
-Over time, we expect reputable NFT exchanges will implement this standard, although as of January 2022, most do not.
+We set royalties at 10% or 1,000 basis points; to set a different percentage, just adjust the `1000` to your desired royalty in basis points.

-Note: royalties are not built into the contract's `transfer` functions, which do not include a sale price.
-Instead, the NFT owner delegates the ability to transfer to exchanges via the `setApprovalForAll` function in `ERC1155.sol`, then the exchange initiates (1) a token transfer once the listing price is fulfilled and (2) royalty payout, which currently is based on information provided to each exchange individually (for OpenSea, the contract owner will populate royalty recipient and amount when updating collection information on OpenSea).
+Note: royalties are not built into the contract's `transfer` functions, which do not have an input for sales price.
+Instead, the NFT owner delegates the ability to transfer to NFT exchanges via the `setApprovalForAll` function in `ERC1155.sol`, then the exchange initiates a (1) token transfer once the listing price is fulfilled and (2) royalty payout, which is currently based on information provided to each exchange by the collection creator (for OpenSea, the contract owner needs to populate royalty recipient and amount manually on their site when updating collection information).

 Reputable exchanges tend to follow community standards, which we expect EIP 2981 to become in the near future.
-Hence, we're including these functions for forward compatibility.
+Thus, we're including these functions for forward compatibility, even if most exchanges don't follow EIP 2981 today (January 2022).

 **supportsInterface override in `ParkPics.sol`**:
 ```